 How to apply?

 To participate to the workshop and share your experience in carbon neutral mountain farming, please apply by filling the EIP-AGRI application form.
-The deadline is March 30, 2020 at 23:59 CET.
+The deadline was extended to April, 20, 2020 at 23:59 CET.
 If you have any further questions, please contact firstname.lastname@example.org

 Organisers will assess all applications received and will confirm the attendance of those who will be selected by end of April.

 If required, the European Commission may cover travel and accommodation (hotel) costs for those participants who are selected.19 March 2020